mntzrr/nikau/README.md

 It is packaged as a single executable which supports both server and client modes.

-The server is where the input devices are plugged in.
-The clients receive input events from the server, and emit them using virtual uinput devices.
+Input devices are connected to the server, which sends nput events to a selected client.
+Clients receive and emit input events from the server using virtual uinput devices.

-When a key is pressed or mouse is moved on the server, Nikau will encode and send the event over the network to the currently enabled client (if any).
-That client will then write the event to a virtual device, to be picked up by the host OS.
+When a key is pressed or mouse is moved on the server, Nikau will encode and send the event over the network to a selected client, if any.
+That client will then write the event to a virtual device, to be picked up by the OS.

 Key combinations are used to rotate between machines.
 The default is `LeftAlt+N` to go to the next machine, or `LeftAlt+P` to go to the previous machine.
 This is customized using commandline arguments on the server.